 - By considering area of 0.3 m2 per person for the calculated number of occupants and shall include additionally to accommodate one wheelchair space of an area of 0.9 m2 for every 200 occupants, portion thereof, based on the occupant load served by the area of refuge or a minimum of 15 m2, whichever is higher, shall be provided as under:

-- The refuge area shall be provided on the periphery of the floor and open to air at least on one side protected with suitable railings.
+- The refuge areas shall be provided on the periphery of the floor and open to air at least on one side protected with suitable railings.

 - Refuge area(s) shall be provided at/or immediately above 24 m and thereafter at every 15 m or so.

-- The same sign-age shall also be conspicuously located within the refuge area.
+- The same sign-age shall also be conspicuously located within the refuge areas.

-- Each refuge area shall be ventilated and provided with first aid box, fire extinguishers, public address speaker, fire man talk back, and adequate emergency lighting as well as drinking water facility.
+- Each refuge areas shall be ventilated and provided with first aid box, fire extinguishers, public address speaker, fire man talk back, and adequate emergency lighting as well as drinking water facility.

 - Refuge areas shall be approachable from the space they serve by an accessible means of egress.